Canada unveils major aid package to battle coronavirus outbreak, ready to do more

 “Supply chains including trucking will not be affected by this new measure,” Trudeau said.

+Alberta Premier Jason Kenney said his oil-producing western province was also taking additional steps, including suspending corporate income tax collection until Aug.
+31, matching a federal measure, deferring some utility charges for 90 days and making individual payments of C$572 to people who are self-isolated because of symptoms of the illness.

+The province’s chief medical officer, Deena Hinshaw, said it was also limiting visitors to hospitals to one person per patient.
+No children or people exhibiting any symptoms of illness would be permitted.

-Reporting by Steve Scherer and David Ljunggren, additional reporting by Kelsey Johnson; Editing by Franklin Paul and Tom Brown
+Reporting by Steve Scherer and David Ljunggren; Additional reporting by Kelsey Johnson in Ottawa, Rod Nickel in Winnipeg and Moira Warburton in Toronto; Editing by Tom Brown and Peter Cooney